About Ghostly Activities

 I start with research: archives, maps, newspaper files, eyewitness accounts, and sometimes old blueprints.
 That’s where the evidence begins with the facts.

-Then comes sleuthing, which is connecting clues, noticing patterns, and following intuition.
-A flicker of EMF might point to wiring, or it might match the timeline of a death certificate.
-Both matter.
+Then comes sleuthing, which is connecting clues, noticing patterns, and following my intuition.
+After all, a hunch is a clue.
+A flicker of EMF might point to wiring, or it might be a spirit approaching to set the story right.

 I focus on five forms of evidence: